deconf/Localization-Helper/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Shows the original text, domain, context and l10n source file while hovering strings / texts (when ALT key is pressed).
+Shows the original string with details like domain, context and localization source file while hovering strings on a WordPress localized install.

 == Description ==
-Shows the original text, domain, context and l10n source file while hovering strings / texts (when ALT key is pressed).
+Shows the original string with details like domain, context and localization source file while hovering strings on a WordPress localized install.
+To display L10N details hover the targeted text while pressing the ALT key.

 With Localization Helper you can easily debug localizations for plugins, themes and WordPress core.